-A fellow Local Greens customer has made this fanatsic recipe which we just had to share with you all.
-The recipe was orignially featured on the guardian website, please see the link within our page and click for the full review.
+A fellow Local Greens customer made this fanatsic recipe, and we just had to share with you all.
+The recipe was orignially featured on the Guardian website.
+Please see the link within our page and click for the full review.

 - Heat the oven to 200C/390F/gas mark 6 and line two large baking trays with foil.